ryanashita/Yanashita-tutorials/toy-gpu-compiler-frontend/01-tutorial.md

 Before implementing the language and parse expression grammar, I wrote out my starter language using the Backus-Naur form (BNF).
 This helped me reason about the simplest iteration of my language.
 Although the syntax of the language changed as I developed the parser, starting out with writing the BNF definitely made my life easier.

+Since I want to be able to optimize the IR of my language, I chose to create custom AST nodes with a base class ```Expression```.
+I figured that it would be easier to run analysis and make optimizations if I knew exactly how the AST (first intermediate representation) worked.
+Also, I knew it would be a fun aspect of my study and I would learn a lot about object-oriented programming.

 Now, onto the PEGTL...I enjoyed building with PEGTL and learned quite a bit about template meta-programming in the process. ```~/parser.hpp``` holds most of the code for the parser.
 Going through how the parse expression grammar is built: Within the grammar namespace, a ```struct``` is constructed for each rule.
 ```
 struct number